celinedurniak/test_nbsphinx/docs/gallery_notebooks.rst

 .. nbgallery::
-   :caption: This is a thumbnail gallery
+   :caption: This is a thumbnail gallery:
-   :name: gallery
+   :name: rst-gallery
    :glob:
    :reversed: